Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 • What does the Consulate/NGOs/other organizations know?

-• How well-connected / fluent / aware?
+• How well-connected / fluent / aware are you local contacts?

 First Aid/Medical